-During the year, the Company received net loans from shareholders of £0.36 million (2012: £1.7 million).
-Debt totalling £nil (2012: £2.3 million) was converted into equity.
+During the year, the Company received a further loan from shareholders of £0.75m (2013: £0.36 million).
+The debt, including finance charges, totalling £2.3m (2013: £nil) was converted into equity.

 OTHER KEY FINANCIAL PERFORMANCE INDICATORS

 The company does not currently monitor any nonfinancial performance indicators.